 The way we were…

-There is never a 30th of August that goes by that I don’t think about my dad.
+There is never an August 30th that goes by that I don’t think about my dad.
 It was on this day, 56 years ago, that he passed away.
 He was only 45 and died from colon cancer.
 Funny how time changes your perception.
 Back then, I thought 45 was old, but what did I know?
 I was only 16.
 Had only been sixteen for a month and a half.
 I’d gotten my driver’s license and I was now free and adult-like.
 But that morning, it was a Sunday, is a day that will forever be etched in my memory.

 Dad had been sick for several months.
-The previous December, he had had surgery on his colon.
+The previous December, he had surgery on his colon.
 I remember that day too.
 My mom had allowed me to stay home from school to take care of my little brother who was only three.
 I remember her calling me and telling me that dad was done with surgery and everything was fine.
 But somehow I knew it wasn’t because she was crying; not something my mother often did.

-I don’t remember any of his recuperation.
+I don’t remember much of his recuperation.
 I only have four distinct memories of that eight month period of time between his surgery and when he died.
 The next memory I have concerning his cancer, and I don’t even know whether the word “cancer” had been put on his diagnosis, or if it was, it wasn’t told to us, happened the following June.
-There were four of us kids, me, my older brother, who was 18 and just starting college, and my other younger brother who was 11 at the time, but on this particular day, it was only my older brother and me.
+There were four of us kids, me, my older brother, who was 18 and just starting college, and my other younger brother who was 11 at the time, and my baby brother, but on this particular day, it was only my older brother and me.
 Dad called us into the living room where he was sitting in an overstuffed rocking chair.
 I can still see, in my mind’s eye, him sitting there with one foot underneath him and one knee bent and that foot on the edge of the chair.
 He began talking about his illness and told us there was nothing the doctors could do for him.
 I didn’t grasp what he was saying until my brother started to cry.
-That’s when I knew the horror that had been lurking in the back of my mind was going to come true.
+That’s when I knew that the horror that had been lurking in the back of my mind was going to come true.
 I don’t remember hugging and kissing dad, but I supposed we must have, at least I would think we did, although neither one of my parents were very physically demonstrative.
 A kiss on the cheek good-night was about all I remember ever getting.